indirectlylit/hg-venue-server/README.md

 ### Virtual Machine ###

-The application server should run on any OS: We leverage virtual machines to create a reproducible virtual machine.
+The application server should run on any OS: We leverage virtual machines to create a reproducible environment.

 1. Install [VirtualBox](https://www.virtualbox.org/).
 This is the virtualization software that allows us easily set up and run a self-contained application server.
 2. Install [Vagrant](http://www.vagrantup.com/).
 This wrapper software allows us to provision new virtual machines in a reproducible way.